clux/facemaulers/npcs/irae.md

 ![](irae.png)

 The undead sentience ability of her completed scythe lets her create a self-fueling religion around her (though she keeps this secret for now, but Arklem will know).
-This can be seen in the dungeons of [[bonecity]].
+This can be seen in the dungeons of [[irithyl]].

 In the mean time she and Arklem is trying to complete an ascension ritual in [[velddrinnsshar]].
 Guards planted.
 They will need to defeat her there, and then probably in her phylactery.